pymeasure/pymeasure/docs/dev/adding_instruments.rst

     Extreme5000.combination = Instrument.control(
         ":VOLTFREQ?", ":VOLTFREQ %g,%g",
-        """ A floating point property that simultaneously controls the voltage in Volts and the frequency in Hertz.
-This property can be set by a tuple.
+        """Simultaneously control the voltage in Volts and the frequency in Hertz (both float).

+        This property is set by a tuple.
         """
     )